xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

     being insensitive and unwoke and simply someone who's not welcome (now you know what it's like to be discriminated against, haha).
 Do you think people chose to bring this upon themselves?
+    * Salem Witch Trials, Struggle Sessions, Straight Up Riots.
   * Article 2: [Science is Being Made a Farce of by Grievance Studies](https://medium.com/@heyingh/grievance-studies-goes-after-the-scientific-method-63b6cfd9c913)
   * Article 3: [That Beautiful Memo from James Damore](https://assets.documentcloud.org/documents/3914586/Googles-Ideological-Echo-Chamber.pdf)
+    * I have a hard time understanding why people were, and still are, upset about the idea that men and women were different when this came out and exploded.
+How is it a good thing to homogenize men and women?
   * Article 4: [Year Long Grievance Studies Experiment to Expose the Rotted Interior of this "Scientific" Edifice](https://areomagazine.com/2018/10/02/academic-grievance-studies-and-the-corruption-of-scholarship/)
   * [U Chicago Report on Freedom of